vichitr/HacktoberfestForBeginners/README.md

 ## Problem Solutions
 You can also contribute to problem solutions of problems available on various platforms like Codeforces, Codechef, Hackerrank, Hackerearth, Atcoder, Topcoder, CS Academy, Leetcode, SPOJ, Interviewbit etc.

-### PS: Do not pick a problem from ongoing contest.
+### PS: Do not pick a problem from an ongoing contest.